TurtleCode84/scioly/README.md

 # scioly

-Code and designs from the 2024 Science Olympiad season, competing in Division C.
+Code and designs from the 2024 Science Olympiad season, Division C.

 ## Robot Tour